mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 project or organization with appropriate role(s) .
 The MongoDB Atlas Programmatic API Key Public and Private Key is returned to the caller.
 To learn more about Programmatic API Keys visit the [Programmatic API Keys Doc](https://docs.atlas.mongodb.com/reference/api/apiKeys/).

-This Secrets Engine supports the creation of Programmatic API keys Vault will create a Programmatic API key for each lease, each key has defined role(s) that provide appropriate access to the defined MongoDB Atlas project or organization.
-The public and private key is returned to the caller.
-To see more about Programmatic API Keys visit the

 ## Setup